 The unemployment rate increased to 14.9 percent in the first quarter, the highest since at least 1998, from 14 percent in the fourth quarter and 12.4 percent in the first quarter of 2011, the Lisbon-based National Statistics Institute said today in an e-mailed statement.

 The number of unemployed workers from industries including manufacturing, construction and energy rose 5.3 percent in the first quarter, while the increase in services was 5.9 percent.

-Prime Minister Pedro Passos Coelho is facing a recession as he cuts spending and increases taxes to meet the terms of a 78 billion-euro ($99 billion) aid plan from the European Union and the International Monetary Fund.
-As the country’s borrowing costs surged, Portugal last year followed Greece and Ireland in seeking a bailout.
+Prime Minister Pedro Passos Coelho is battling a recession as he cuts spending and increases taxes to meet the terms of a 78 billion-euro ($99 billion) aid plan from the European Union and the International Monetary Fund.
+As the country’s borrowing costs surged, Portugal followed Greece and Ireland in requiring a bailout last year.

 To contact the reporter on this story: Joao Lima in Lisbon at email@example.com

 To contact the editor responsible for this story: Tim Quinson at firstname.lastname@example.org